venysssssssssss/AwsOverview/README.md

 ### 13.9.
 Amazon Lightsail

+- **Amazon Lightsail is designed to be the easiest way to launch and manage a virtual private server with AWS.
+Lightsail plans include everything you need to jumpstart your project – a virtual machine, SSD- based storage, data transfer, DNS management, and a static IP address – for a low, predictable price.
+It can be used to create a simple web application, a website or a dev/test environment.**
 - Virtual servers, storage, databases, and networking.
 - Low & predictable pricing.
 - Simpler alternative to using EC2, RDS, ELB, EBS, Route 53...